intmus/inttheory19-20/_23-intro-to-post-tonal/c2-tx-primeform.md

 # Class discussion

+Prime form process

+1. Put the pitch class set into normal form

+2. (Optional) Transpose the normal form of the pitch class set to begin on 0

+3. Invert your normal form pitch class set

+4. Find normal form of this inverted pitch class set

+5. If you decided not to transpose your normal forms to 0 earlier, do so now to make comparison easier

+6. Compare the two normal forms as you would ascending forms to find which normal form has the smallest outside interval.
+The tie breaker process is the same

+7. The smaller of the two outside intervals is prime form and is written in parenthesis and without commas

+Prime form is useful for making pitch class sets compact and easy to compare with other pitch class sets.

+Prime form is also another way we can say that pitch class sets are related.
+Now we can say they are related by transposition, inversion, and/or same prime form.

 ## Prime Form
 Prime form is the way we classify types of PC sets.
 - commonly how we describe a PC set that creates a major triad, minor triad, etc...